EvilTom1/Wazuh/ossec_config-section.md

-i learnt the parent tags in ossec.config file. but every paraent tags have a several child tgs themslves. everythings are used in various aspts.
+i learnt the parent tags in ossec.config file. but every paraent tags have a several child tgs themslves. everythings are used in various aspts. still i need to learn more about it. its make little bit of confusin.

 # 1. Global settings